 Streams in the meeting section are streams that are very much linked to the calendar event.
 Each unique calendar event will have its own stream.
 For recurring events, these notes will form one long stream for each series of meetings.

-All your 1-on-1 notes can be found here.
-They are organized by person - meaning that when you click on the name of a person, you will be able to see all your past 1-on-1 notes.
+On the home panel, these streams are gathered under the 1-on-1 heading.
+All your 1-on-1 notes can be found there organized by person - meaning that when you click on the name of a person, you will be able to see all your past 1-on-1 notes.

 On a technical side of things, you’ll need to link a person’s 1-on-1 to a recurring 1-on-1 in your Google or Office calendar.
 This way, a new note will be created for every instance of the meeting.

 These are notes completely private to you.
 A lot of users use Private Streams as personal to-do lists.
 Others use streams for idea tracking or making note of what they have done that year.

 Shared streams are collaborative notes that are not tied to a calendar event.
 It’s more like a shared note.
 We recommend using Shared Streams for group projects, keeping track of group/company goals, and creating process checklists.

 These streams can be found on the Home Panel under Other Streams.
 To confirm who has access to these streams, you can click the share icon > manage access and update if needed.